JuanitoFatas/what-do-you-call-this-in-ruby/README.md

-# How do you call this in Ruby?
+# What do you call this in Ruby?

 | What? | Name |
 | ----- | ---- |